CenturyLinkCloud/PublicKB/Marketplace/Providers/marketplace-provider-guide-provider-portal-reporting.md

 ### Company Information

 Click the **Company Information** tab.
-This takes you to your **Provider Details** page, which was created for you when we established your CenturyLink Marketplace profile.
+This takes you to your **Provider Details** page, which was created for you when we established your Lumen Marketplace profile.
 Here you can review, edit, update your company information, and change the logo.

 ![EPP2](../../images/EPP2.png)